 This is more apparent on the head of the rooster.
 From this point, Picasso introduces expressionism using single line shades but in a colorful manner.
 The fact is there is a bit of realism in the painting the shades of red and brown are realistic nonetheless, the shades of blue and green are more parrot than rooster like.

 This then brings in a unique perspective of this particular painting.
-When asked about this particular painting Picasso stated 'there have always been cocks, but like everything else in life we must discover them - cocks have always been seen but never as well as in American weather vanes.
+When asked about this particular painting Picasso stated 'there have always been roosters, but like everything else in life we must discover them - roosters have always been seen but never as well as in American weather vanes.

 This was a symbol of American valor into the first world war thus the color.
 Looking at 'Le Coq' it can be suggested that it's the dawn and a new era thus the posture.
 This is not just a rooster painting but also an expression by Picasso of a new dawn brought by the Americans.